 Our trip will come to an end tomorrow.
 Share the ambivalence.
 It’s been magnificent, but both of us are feeling the tug of home.
 Enough with the brave adventures; it’s time to admit to bone-weariness.
 We take a morning flight to Sydney and the convenience of an airport hotel.
 My friend, Amanda, wasn’t able to catch up with us during our official stay in Sydney, so we’ve plotted to get together for dinner with her and her husband, Kevin, on our final night in Australia.

 Kevin meets us at our hotel.
 He’d just gotten off the plane from Melbourne and had a car service pick him up.
 This car of his is the plushest Holden we’ve ever seen.
 Though it’s dark when we pull into their drive, I deduce that their house must be on a hill or slope overlooking Bondi Beach, because it’s inverted, bedrooms downstairs.
 Kevin proudly shows off his art collection, which is characterized by large, weird paintings, some of which keep moving about the house in search of rooms that will tolerate them.

 We chatter amiably over delicious Asian food.
-Kevin, the prince, drives us back to the hotel.
+Amanda and Kevin drive us back to our hotel.
 We’re already hurtling across the Pacific.